apache/airflow/docs/apache-airflow/production-deployment.rst

 Multi-Node Cluster
 ==================

-Airflow uses :class:`airflow.executors.sequential_executor.SequentialExecutor` by default.
+Airflow uses :class:`~airflow.executors.sequential_executor.SequentialExecutor` by default.
 However, by it nature, the user is limited to executing at most one task at a time. ``Sequential Executor`` also pauses the scheduler when it runs a task, hence not recommended in a production setup.
-You should use the :class:`Local executor <airflow.executors.local_executor.LocalExecutor>` for a single machine.
+You should use the :class:`~airflow.executors.local_executor.LocalExecutor` for a single machine.
 For a multi-node setup, you should use the :doc:`Kubernetes executor <../executor/kubernetes>` or the :doc:`Celery executor <../executor/celery>`.